lyca22/snakes-and-ladders/README.md

 [  1][   ][   ]
 </pre>

--If you fall in a field with a ladder, you'll go down through it and your new position will be the ladders's end, for example:
+-If you move to a field with a ladder, you'll go up through it and your new position will be the ladders's end, for example:

 <pre>
 [ 1 ][ 2 ][ 32]